scheme-containers/monorepo/README.md

 Fields inside the version list are appended infront of the other fields, so if any field needs to be version specific then it can be added to both places or to the version only.
+The field in the version will override the one in implementation data.

 Many build dependencies are already included in the image, check the templates/Dockerfile.